Decoding QR Codes for fun and profit

 ];

-In our example, with a version 8 QR code and High error correction, we have 2 groups
+In our example, with a version 8 QR code and High error correction, we have two groups:

 This means that we have 4 * 14 + 2 * 15 = 86 data codewords in total.